kubeflow/website/content/en/docs/components/central-dash/multi-tenancy/overview.md

 +++
+title = "Multi-User Overview"
-title = "Introduction to Multi-user Isolation" description = "Why do Kubeflow administrators need multi-user isolation?" weight = 10
+description = "Overview of multi-user isolation in Kubeflow" weight = 10

 +++

-{{% stable-status %}}

 In Kubeflow clusters, users often need to be isolated into a group, where a group includes one or more users.
 Additionally, a user may need to belong to multiple groups.
 Kubeflow’s multi-user isolation simplifies user operations because each user only views and edited\s the Kubeflow components and model artifacts defined in their configuration.
 A user’s view is not cluttered by components or model artifacts that are not in their configuration.
 This isolation also provides for efficient infrastructure and operations i.e. a single cluster supports multiple isolated users, and does not require the administrator to operate different clusters to isolate users.

 ## Key concepts

-**Administrator**: An Administrator is someone who creates and maintains the Kubeflow cluster.
+- **Administrator**: An Administrator is someone who creates and maintains the Kubeflow cluster.
 This person configures permissions (i.e. view, edit) for other users.

-**User**: A User is someone who has access to some set of resources in the cluster.
+- **User**: A User is someone who has access to some set of resources in the cluster.
 A user needs to be granted access permissions by the administrator.

-**Profile**: A Profile is a unique configuration for a user, which determines their access privileges and is defined by the Administrator.
+- **Profile**: A Profile is a unique configuration for a user, which determines their access privileges and is defined by the Administrator.

-**Isolation**: Isolation uses Kubernetes Namespaces.
+- **Isolation**: Isolation uses Kubernetes Namespaces.
 Namespaces isolate users or a group of users i.e. Bob’s namespace or ML Eng namespace that is shared by Bob and Sara.

-**Authentication**: Authentication is provided by an integration of Istio and OIDC and is secured by mTLS.
+- **Authentication**: Authentication is provided by an integration of Istio and OIDC and is secured by mTLS.
 More details can be found [here](https://journal.arrikto.com/kubeflow-authentication-with-istio-dex-5eafdfac4782)

-**Authorization**: Authorization is provided by an integration with Kubernetes RBAC.
+- **Authorization**: Authorization is provided by an integration with Kubernetes RBAC.

 Kubeflow multi-user isolation is configured by Kubeflow administrators.
 Administrators configure Kubeflow User Profiles for each user.
 After the configuration is created and applied, a User can only access the Kubeflow components that the Administrator has configured for them.
 The configuration limits non-authorized UI users from viewing or accidentally deleting model artifacts.